Mechanisms for belief elicitation without ground truth: Mechanisms

-Choice-matching is no less complex than the BTS, but possesses a stronger intuition and may be easier to convey.
-Consider the purely illustrative question: "What percentage of global energy will come from fusion in the year 2100?"
-The auxiliary question is: "Will a company reach a near-term fusion energy milestone by 2025?"
-How should a fusion-skeptical agent report?
-The fusion-skeptic should clearly report a low probability of fusion-milestones being reached since this question will be scored by observation of true outcome.
-If the fusion-skeptic reports a low percentage of fusion-energy by 2100 this effectively assigns her a score on the fusion-milestone question from someone who also believes in the low fusion-energy percentage.
-This report is likely to better match her own belief than if she chose to report a higher fusion-energy percentage.
+As most mechanisms covered thus far are highly complex, researchers have sought to provide simpler alternatives.
+Choice-Matching can be considered a variation of the BTS that is structurally no less complex, but designed to be more intuitive and easier to convey \parencite{cvitanic_honesty_2019}.
+As in the BTS, the respondents are asked to make two reports: one unverifiable multiple-choice report and a verifiable \textit{auxiliary} report.
+Respondents are rewarded for accuracy on the verifiable auxiliary report.
+The answers to the non-verifiable first report sort respondents into groups.
+Respondents are also rewarded based on the accuracy of auxiliary reports submitted by other members of their group.
+Specifically, each respondent’s reward is calculated as a weighted sum of their own score and the average group score.
+For the verifiable auxiliary report truthful reporting is incentivized through a proper scoring rule, making honesty the dominant strategy.
+For the non-verifiable report truthfulness is a BNE if respondents believe that those who share their own belief about the non-verifiable report also make the most accurate verifiable reports, and if everyone reports truthfully.
+Essentially, choice-matching substitutes the scoring of an unverifiable report (see Figure \ref{fig:Choice-matching}) by inferring an associated verifiable report.
+Consider the purely illustrative question: \say{What percentage of global energy will come from fusion in the year 2100?} The auxiliary question is: \say{Will a company have reached a near-term fusion energy milestone in 2030?} A fusion-skeptic should report a low probability of the fusion-milestone being reached.
+If the fusion-skeptic reports a low percentage of fusion-energy by 2100 this effectively assigns her a reward on the auxiliary (fusion-milestone) question from other respondents who also report a low fusion-energy percentage.
+This report is likely to better match her own belief than the reports from respondents who report a higher percentage of fusion by 2100.
 Therefore, she is better off by being truthful.
-Essentially, choice-matching is about substituting an implied verifiable report with a unverifiable report (see Figure \ref{fig:Choice-matching}).

-The key assumption is that subjects assume a steady correlation between the reported beliefs on both questions.
-That way, a unverifiable truthful report implies a truthful verifiable report.
+The key assumption is that respondents assume a continuous correlation between the reported beliefs on both questions.
 If this assumption is not met, incentives can be dramatically different.
-For example, if belief A in Figure \ref{fig:Choice-matching} is believed to correspond to the same implied verifiable report as B (red arrow), there is no difference between choosing A or B for the subjects.
+For example, if belief A in Figure \ref{fig:Choice-matching} is believed to correspond to the same implied verifiable report as B (red arrow), there is no difference between reporting A or B for the respondents.